Designing for Trust: Building a Patient-Centered Digital Health Experience at knownwell

 Self-Scheduling Drives Care Plan Adherence

-Challenge: Build a scheduling structure that can support multiple visit types over time, allowing patients to book with their desired clinician and format (virtual or in-person).
+Challenge: Build a scheduling structure that can support multiple visit types over time and scale across growing markets, allowing patients to book with their desired clinician and format (virtual or in-person).

 Strategy: Reduce inbound phone calls from patients for scheduling, freeing up lines for clinical urgent care.
 Allow patients the convenience of scheduling from the patient app in order to drive visit cadence adherence which has been shown to improve health outcomes.